semente/bak/README.md

   -n                      read commands but do not execute them (dry run) -V                      print version number
   -h                      show this help text

-See <https://github.com/semente/bak> for more information or bug reports.
 ```

 ### Exclude file